Updated: Oct 21

 If your baby is struggling to empty the breast breasts compressions will help.

-For more information on pumping, please see the article "Expressing/ increasing low milk supply."
+For more information on pumping and emptying the breasts, please see the article "Expressing/ increasing low milk supply."

 Healthy balanced diet